ut-issl/s2e-documents/Tutorials/GettingStarted.md

      - `c` = component frame
 5. You can write a graph from the CSV file as you need.
    - You can find plot examples written in Python in the `scripts/Plot` directory.
-   - Please see [How to Visualize Simulation Results](../General/HowToVisualizeSimulationResults.md) for mroe detailes.
+   - Please see [How to Visualize Simulation Results](../General/HowToVisualizeSimulationResults.md) for more details.

 ## 4. Edit Simulation Conditions